-- Master's degree in advance nursing practice from a NLNAC or CCNE accredited nursing program.
-The program must include completion, with a minimum grade of B, of the following graduate level nursing courses or their equivalent: Advanced Health Assessment; Advanced Pathophysiology; Advanced Pharmacology. - New York State License and current professional nurse registration. - New York State licensure as an Advance Practice Nurse (APN) or eligibility to practice according to specialty standards. - Completion of an undergraduate or graduate statistics course with a grade of C or better. - Three letters of recommendation, one being from a professional colleague; For Daemen alumni, only two professional references are required. - Submission of curriculum vitae and a written personal goals statement. - Interview with the nursing faculty.
+- \ Please note: This program is not currently accepting new students - Master's degree in advance nursing practice from an ACEN or CCNE accredited nursing program.
+The program must include completion, with a minimum grade of B, of the following graduate level nursing courses or their equivalent: Advanced Health Assessment; Advanced Pathophysiology; Advanced Pharmacology. - New York State License and current professional nurse registration. - New York State licensure as an Advance Practice Nurse (APN) or eligibility to practice according to specialty standards.

-Admission requirements applicable to MS programs in Adult-Gerontology Primary Care Nurse Practitioner, Nursing Executive Leadership, and Nursing Education

-- Possession of a baccalaureate degree in nursing from a NLNAC or CCNE accredited program or possession of a baccalaureate degree in another discipline.
+- Completion of an undergraduate or graduate statistics course with a grade of C or better. - Three letters of recommendation, one being from a professional colleague; For Daemen alumni, only two professional references are required. - Submission of curriculum vitae and a written personal goals statement. - Interview with the nursing faculty. - Admission requirements applicable to MS programs in Adult-Gerontology Primary Care Nurse Practitioner, Nursing Executive Leadership, and Nursing Education - Possession of a baccalaureate degree in nursing from a ACEN or CCNE accredited program or possession of a baccalaureate degree in another discipline.
 Students possessing a baccalaureate degree in another discipline document their achievement of identified baccalaureate nursing competencies through a process of academic transcript and resume review, and a personal interview with the nursing faculty.
 Consult the Nursing Department for complete details. - One year medical-surgical clinical experience (or equivalent). - Completion of an undergraduate or graduate statistics course with a grade of C or better. - Cumulative grade point average of 3.25 or above (on a 4.0 scale) from all colleges/universities attended.
-Applicants with GPAs below 3.25 in undergraduate studies may be admitted on a provisional basis if they submit evidence of the potential to be successful in graduate studies. - New York State License and current professional nurse registration (Adult-Gerontology Primary Care Nurse Practitioner Program); registered professional nursing license and registration (Nursing Executive Leadership Program, Nursing Education Program). - Three letters of recommendation; for Daemen alumni, only two professional references are required. - Interview with the nursing faculty.
+Applicants with GPAs below 3.25 in undergraduate studies may be admitted on a provisional basis if they submit evidence of the potential to be successful in graduate studies. - New York State License and current professional nurse registration (Adult-Gerontology Primary Care Nurse Practitioner Program); registered professional nursing

+- license and registration (Nursing Executive Leadership Program, Nursing Education Program). - To strengthen their application, students can submit and letter of intent and/or letters of recommendation. - Students must also submit a current Resume or Curriculum Vitae - Interview with the nursing faculty.